Four public & stakeholder engagement sessions will take place in St Annes town centre on the following dates:

 The proposed scheme will involve public realm improvements to a significant section of Garden Street and the junction of Garden Street and St Annes Road West as part of the St Annes Masterplan delivery.

-The £1.5m project is fully funded by Fylde Council.
+The £1.5m project is fully funded by Fylde Council and Fylde UK Shared prosperity funding.

 Further detailed drawings and plans and progress reports on the projects will be shared on this page as the project moves forward.